Command Carto II – Make

 Try that out with a different state!
 Should work well.
 Now you can quickly pull down that building data and have it in an already accessible format to clip from.

-Finally, I mentioned above to not download some of the largest states.
+Finally, I mentioned above to not download the data for the largest states.
 That’s because even with the increase in processing power, Mapshaper may not be able to fully convert those files.

-Luckily, with CLI GIS, there’s always at least three different libraries to do common operations.
+Luckily, with CLI GIS, we can mix and match the libraries we’re using to accomplish whatever task we set out for.
 In this case, we can use Ogr2Ogr to make the conversion instead– and this one works.

 If you have QGIS installed, you already have Ogr2Ogr.
-However, if you haven’t and just want it you can download it along with the rest of GDAL here.
+However, if you don’t have QGIS and just want it you can download Ogr2Ogr along with the rest of GDAL here.

 largerFile: ogr2ogr -nlt POLYGON -skipfailures $(STATE).shp $(STATE).geojson OGRGeoJSON